nico599/proxmox_fan_controller/README.md

 It relies on the use of ipmitool to interact with the SuperMicro BMC (Baseboard Management Controller)

-and luckily I found some people who had already pinpointed the right codes see (here)[https://forums.servethehome.com/index.php?threads/help-quieting-my-supermicro-servers.39031/]
+and luckily I found some people who had already pinpointed the right codes see [here](https://forums.servethehome.com/index.php?threads/help-quieting-my-supermicro-servers.39031)

-Heres an example which worked on my system:
+Heres an example of the command which worked on my system:

 ```bash
 ipmitool raw 0x30 0x70 0x66 0x01 0x00 0x10